codepath/android_guides/Home.md

 Read more about [[us and our vision for CodePath|CodePath-Goal]].
 If you want to **contribute to this guide**, please read the [[Contributing Guidelines]].

-## Living in the Bay Area?
+## Interested in Android Courses or Events?

 Located in the San Francisco Bay Area and interested in learning with others in a more structured program?
 Check out our local [Android](http://www.meetup.com/Learning-Android-Development) or [iOS](http://www.meetup.com/Learning-iOS-Development-SF/) meetup events.
 We have free evening events and at-cost 1-day workshops to make learning social and connect you with others passionate about mobile.

 If you are an experienced engineer with 2+ years of professional experience in software development and are serious about learning Android, check out our [free evening 8-week Android bootcamp](http://codepath.com/androidbootcamp).
 Learn how to build mobile apps while collaborating with other engineers.
 Work on solving important problems for non-profits or launch your own app idea to the store with our free 8-week accelerated evening mobile bootcamp.
-[Learn more and apply here](http://courses.codepath.com/snippets/intro_to_android/about_bootcamp).

 ## Getting Started